apollographql/apollo/docs/source/resources/graphql-glossary.md

 ## Field

-A unit of data you are asking for in a Schema, which ends up as a field in your JSON response data.
+A unit of data that belongs to a type in your schema.
+Every GraphQL query requests one or more fields.

 ```graphql
 type Author {